Enable high availability

 After you have returned a standby instance to standalone mode, the information on the instance is likely to be out of date, which can lead to incorrect behavior.
 It is recommended to wipe out the state information before using it in standalone mode.
-For assistance with resetting the state of a standby instance that you removed from a high-availability cluster, contact Yugabyte Support.
+For assistance with resetting the state of a standby instance that you removed from a HA cluster, contact Yugabyte Support.

 The default Prometheus port for YugabyteDB Anywhere is